 The Bachelor of Science in Life Sciences requires a minimum of 32 semester hours of upper division course work in the major (plus BIO 187 and 188), as well as a minimum of 19 semester hours of course work in Chemistry, Physics, and Mathematics.
-A grade of "C" or better is required for all course work taken to fulfill major requirements.
+A grade of "C" (2.00) or better is required for all course work taken to fulfill major requirements.

 Semester Hours

 Required lower division courses:

 Biology (8 hours)

 BIO 187 General Biology I (SG) 4

 BIO 188 General Biology II (SQ) 4

 Chemistry (12-17 hours)

 At least two semesters of inorganic

 chemistry with lab and at least one

 semester of organic chemistry with lab.

 Mathematics (3 hours)

 MAT 210 Brief Calculus (MA) or 3

 any calculus course

 Physics (4-8 hours)

-PHY 101 Introduction to Physics (SQ) or 4
+PHY 101 Introduction to Physics (Se Q) or 4

 PHY 111 General Physics and 3

-PHY 113 General Physics Laboratory (SQ) and 1
+PHY 113 General Physics Laborator y (SQ) and 1

 PHY 112 General Physics and 3

-PHY 114 General Physics Laboratory (SQ) 1
+PHY 114 General Physics Laborator y (SQ) 1

 Required upper division courses:

 Degree Core Courses

 BIO 340 General Genetics 4

 BIO 345 Organic Evolution 3

-LSC 300 Modes of Biological Thought (L) 3
+LSC 300 Modes of Biological Thoug ght (L) 3

-Students who anticipate applying to postbaccalaureate medical or

-Students who anticipate applying to postbaccalaureate medical or graduate programs should complete two semesters of organic chemistry and the two semester physics option.
+Students who anticipate applying to postbaccalaureate medical or graduate programs should conplete two semesters of organic chemistry and the two semester physics option.